menonsudhir/freeipa/doc/qeclass.rst

 QE Class
 ========

-This is the extension to the multihost plugin for IdM QE tests.
+This is the extension to the multihost plugin for IPA PyTest.
 It provides additional variables and functions used by IdM QE IPA Tests.

 QeConfig